cucxabong/hashicorp-vault-utils/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --recovery-shares value        Number of key shares to split the recovery key into (default: Automatically fetch from saved recovery config)
+   --recovery-threshold value     Number of key shares required to reconstruct the recovery key (default: Automatically fetch from saved recovery config)
    --backend value                storage backend name (file/consul) (default: file) --consul-address value         Specifies the address of the Consul agent to communicate with. (default: http://127.0.0.1:8500)
    --consul-path value            Specifies the path in Consul's key-value store where Vault data will be stored (Default: 'vault/') (default: vault/)